 Review of systems should seek symptoms of causative disorders, including fever, fatigue, abdominal pain, and diarrhea (infection); heat or cold intolerance, tremor, or weight change (autoimmune thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic autoimmune inflammation of the thyroid with lymphocytic infiltration.
 Findings include painless thyroid enlargement and symptoms of hypothyroidism.
 Diagnosis... read more ); joint pain (cryoglobulinemia, systemic lupus erythematosus [SLE] Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more ); malar rash (SLE); dry eyes and dry mouth (Sjögren syndrome Sjögren Syndrome Sjögren syndrome is a relatively common chronic, autoimmune, systemic, inflammatory disorder of unknown cause.
-It is characterized by dryness of the mouth, eyes, and other mucous membranes due... read more ); cutaneous ulcers and hyperpigmented lesions after resolution of urticaria (urticarial vasculitis); small pigmented papules (mastocytosis Mastocytosis Mastocytosis is mast cell infiltration of skin or other tissues and organs.
-Symptoms result mainly from mediator release and include pruritus, flushing, and dyspepsia due to gastric hypersecretion... read more ); lymphadenopathy (viral illness, cancer, serum sickness); acute or chronic diarrhea (viral or parasitic enterocolitis); and fevers, night sweats, or weight loss (cancer).
+It is characterized by dryness of the mouth, eyes, and other mucous membranes ... read more ); cutaneous ulcers and hyperpigmented lesions after resolution of urticaria (urticarial vasculitis); small pigmented papules (mastocytosis Mastocytosis and Mast Cell Activation Syndrome Mastocytosis is mast cell proliferation with infiltration of skin or other tissues and organs.
+Mast cell activation syndrome is increased and inappropriate activation of mast cells without clonal... read more ); lymphadenopathy (viral illness, cancer, serum sickness); acute or chronic diarrhea (viral or parasitic enterocolitis); and fevers, night sweats, or weight loss (cancer).

 Past medical history should include a detailed allergy history, including known atopic conditions (eg, allergies, asthma, eczema) and known possible causes (eg, autoimmune disorders, cancer).
 All drug use should be reviewed, including over-the-counter drugs and herbal products, specifically any agents particularly associated with urticaria ( see Table: Some Causes of Urticaria Some Causes of Urticaria ).
 Family history should elicit any history of rheumatoid disease, autoimmune disorders, or cancer.
 Social history should cover any recent travel and any risk factors for transmission of infectious disease (eg, hepatitis, HIV).